cs544-wisc/s24/p6/README.md

 ## Testing:

-We also be using an autograder to verify your solution which you can run yourself by running the following command in the `p6` directory:
+We would also be using an autograder to verify your solution which you can run yourself by running the following command in the `p6` directory:
 ```
 python3 autograde.py
 ```